Product Life: Make Your Stuff Last Longer and Save Big Bucks!

 The last time I visited my grandma, she had a new car.
 Now, to understand what a big deal this is, you should know that she had kept her previous car for 18 years.
 How on Earth did she do that?
 Well, let’s talk.

-You see, Grandma was intentional about keeping her car for as long as possible.
+You see, my grandma was intentional about keeping her car for as long as possible.
 She regularly took it in for tune-ups; she made sure that the fluids were always topped off; and when the upholstery ripped, she would either get it fixed at the shop or use duct tape.

 My grandma also made sure to check her tire pressure and took every preventative course of action — even rust-proofing — to keep the car running for as long as possible.